-Research shows that EFT moves couples from distress to recovery in 12-20 sessions for 70-75% of couples and creates improvements in 90% of couples.
-You should notice an improvement after 10-12 sessions.
-It can take longer if either of you has a history of trauma.
+Research shows that EFT moves couples from distress to recovery for 70-75% of couples and creates improvements in 90% of couples.
+The process can take longer if either of you has a history of trauma.
 It has been used in many diverse settings with various types of couples in different stages of the life cycle.
 It has even been shown to improve symptoms of depression, post-traumatic stress disorder, anxiety and chronic illness.

 Who Can Benefit from Emotionally Focused Therapy?

 Emotionally Focused Therapy was developed by Sue Johnson and Les Greenberg who have been studying and researching couples since the 1990’s.
 It is based on John Bowlby’s Attachment Theory, which concluded that we all have an innate need to feel close to others.
 Just as a baby needs to be close to its mother in order to survive, adults need someone to turn to and rely on emotionally throughout the entire life span (from the cradle to the grave).